oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 $ domain-on-pv-helper.sh -n sample-domain1-ns -c sample-domain1-weblogic-sample-pvc -m /shared
 ```

-After the pod is created, use following command to get a shell to the running pod container.
+After the Pod is created, use the following command to get a shell to the running pod container.

 ```
 $ kubectl -n sample-domain1-ns exec -it pvhelper -- /bin/sh